 Good health starts where you live.

-Your home and your neighborhood should be safe places to live and thrive.
-We have resources to educate and empower you to reduce risk and stay healthy.
-Keep your home and your family safe with the resources below.
+Your home and neighborhood should be safe places for you to live and thrive.
+We have resources to help you reduce risk and stay healthy.

 Prevent injury from firearms

-- Always store firearms unloaded and in a lockbox, storage safe, or with a trigger lock in place.
+- Always store them unloaded and in a lockbox, storage safe, or with a trigger lock in place.

 - Store ammunition separately, in a locked location.